paulononaka/Android-InstallInBackgroundSample/README.md

 ## Android-InstallInBackground

-This is not maintained, although you may find it very helpfull since the internet lacks information of how doing this stuff.

-I'm even not sure if it still working nowadays, although it has been confirmed by [@WindSekirun](https://github.com/WindSekirun) around Apr 2016.
-If
+This is not maintained, although you may find it helpfull since the internet lacks information of how doing this stuff.
+I'm not even sure if it still working nowadays, although it has been confirmed by [@WindSekirun](https://github.com/WindSekirun) around Apr 2016.
+If you're currently working on it and you can confirm it still works or/and if you had to do any adjustment in order to make it work I would be very happy to add your updates here. :)

-More detailed explanation of this code [How to install an application in background on Android](https://paulononaka.wordpress.com/2011/07/02/how-to-install-a-application-in-background-on-android/)
+Rich and detailed explanation of how the initial idea and the working code was originally created [How to install an application in background on Android](https://paulononaka.wordpress.com/2011/07/02/how-to-install-a-application-in-background-on-android/)

 Extra: [Apk with system privileges](https://paulononaka.wordpress.com/2011/10/19/apk-with-system-privileges/)